ArsCodeAmatoria/4lor/README.md

 - [shadcn/ui](https://ui.shadcn.com/) for the beautiful UI components
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Chart.js](https://www.chartjs.org/) and [Nivo](https://nivo.rocks/) for the visualization libraries
+- [WebDataRocks](https://www.webdatarocks.com/) for the pivot table functionality
 - [Framer Motion](https://www.framer.com/motion/) for the animations
 - [Lucide Icons](https://lucide.dev/) for the icons
+- [Sanity](https://www.sanity.io/) for the content management system